anon423414/edinburgh_archaeology/README.md

-# Anonymized support code for Midpoint Essay for HIST08036: History of Edinburgh
+# Anonymized Support Code for HIST08036: History of Edinburgh Midpoint Essay

 ## Visualizations (included in paper)